 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse (abuse in intimate personal relationships between children) and child/adolescent to parent violence and abuse.
 It can be physical, sexual, financial, psychological or emotional.
-It can also include ill treatment that isn't physical, as well as witnessing the ill treatment of others - for example, the impact of all forms of domestic abuse on children.
+It can also include ill treatment that isn't physical, as well as witnessing the ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.

 Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socioeconomic status, sexuality or background, and domestic abuse can take place inside or outside of the home.
 Children who witness domestic abuse are also victims.
 Older children may also experience and/or be the perpetrators of domestic abuse and/or violence in their own personal relationships.
 This can include sexual harassment.
 Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children and affect their health, wellbeing, development and ability to learn.

 If police are called to an incident of domestic abuse and any children in the household have experienced the incident, the police will inform the key adult in school (usually the designated safeguarding lead) before the child or children arrive at school the following day.
-This is known as Operation Encompass.

 The DSL will provide support according to the child's needs and update records about their circumstances.